MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddui1.md

 ## -description

-The AcxObjectBagAddUI1 function adds a UCHAR value to and existing, intialized AcxObjectBag.
+The AcxObjectBagAddUI1 function adds an unsigned int one byte (UCHAR) I1 value  to an existing, intialized AcxObjectBag.

 ## -parameters